Bill Flett: Playing career

 Born in Vermilion, Alberta, Flett played his minor hockey in Okotoks, Alberta, then played junior hockey with the Melville Millionaires of the SJHL.
 From 1963–64 through 1966–67, he played for teams in various minor professional leagues (AHL, EHL, WHL, CPHL).
 In 1967, when the NHL expanded from six to twelve teams, Flett was drafted by the expansion Los Angeles Kings.
-In his rookie season, playing on right wing, he scored 26 goals and was named The Sporting News NHL West Division rookie of the year.
+In his rookie season, playing on the right wing, he scored 26 goals and was named The Sporting News NHL West Division Rookie of the Year.

 Flett was nicknamed "Cowboy" because in addition to being a hockey player, he owned a cattle ranch in Alberta and he was also a rodeo performer.
 Flett's rodeo career ended when the Los Angeles Kings owner Jack Kent Cooke threatened to fine him $1,000 ($ today) for every rodeo he appeared in.
 He was well known throughout his career for being one of the few hockey players at the time to sport a full beard, and for being one of the last players to play without a helmet.
 Not known for his playmaking skill or skating, Flett did possess a booming and heavy slapshot and when paired with the right center who could get him the puck, he was among the league's biggest scoring threats.

 Flett scored 24 goals in his sophomore season.
 His goal production declined significantly in his next two seasons.
 He was acquired along with Ross Lonsberry, Jean Potvin and Eddie Joyal by the Flyers from the Kings for Serge Bernier, Bill Lesuk and Jim Johnson on January 28, 1972.
 He had his best season in 1972–73 with 43 goals with the Flyers.
 Flett was a member of the Flyers 1974 Stanley Cup champion team.

 He was traded from the Flyers to the Toronto Maple Leafs for Randy Osburn and Dave Fortier on May 27, 1974.
 He was waived by the Maple Leafs after reverting to his indifferent play.
 The Atlanta Flames picked him from waivers, and Flett had one last productive year in the NHL when he scored 23 goals in 1975–76.
 In 1976–77, the Flames sold him to the Edmonton Oilers of the WHA where he averaged over 60 points per season over the next three years.
 When Edmonton joined the NHL, he found he had little left and retired after 20 games.
 He scouted for the Oilers after that.